dataArtisans/yahoo-streaming-benchmark/README.markdown

 For most of these benchmarks the results are collected using Yahoo's original scripts.
 See that benchmark for more details.
 In the case of the -FlinkState programs use the AkkaStateQuery program to retrieve the results.

 ### Other notes
-This code was built and tested against Flink 1.0-SNAPSHOT (8fc7e7) and Storm 2.0.0-SNAPSHOT (a8d253).
+This code was built and tested against Flink 1.0-SNAPSHOT (master on Jan 27, 2016) and Storm 2.0.0-SNAPSHOT (SHA a8d253).